YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 # Kepler laws

+Our goal here will be to understand and demonstrate the three Kepler laws from Newton laws with an increasing level of complexity.
+Codes will be provided to help you getting familiar.

 ## The laws

-Three laws allowing to predict the motion of celestial bodies.
+Kepler laws are three statements allowing to predict the motion of celestial bodies in the case of a two body system with one much larger than the other.
+A typical case is then given by the motion of a planet around a star.
+They can be stated as follow:

-- law 1: trajectories of celestial bodies are conics with the star at one of the focci.
+- Law 1: trajectories of planets are conics with the star at one of the focci.

-- law 2: A line connecting the planet and its star sweeps out equal areas during equal intervals of time.
+- Law 2: A line connecting the planet and its star sweeps out equal areas during equal intervals of time.
-- law 3: If the trajectory is an ellipse, the ratio of the period squared and the semi axis cubed is a constant: $$T^2/a^3 = cst$$
+- Law 3: If the trajectory is an ellipse, the ratio of the period $$T$$ squared and the semi axis $$a$$ cubed is a constant, that is $$T^2/a^3 = \text{cst}$$.

+As we will see, these three laws were first deduced from observations by the german astronomer Joannes Kepler, who understood them as fundamental laws of nature.
+They were then demonstrated from deeper and more abstract principles by Isaac Newton.

 ## History : from laws to theorem